andrea2k/Subgraph_Federated_Learning/README.md

 ---

-#### Sanity Checking Pattern Dispersion
+#### Sanity Checking Pattern Dispersion Across Clients

-To verify correct splitting behavior, the **witness-level dispersion statistics** are computed.
+To verify correct splitting behavior, the **dispersion statistics** are computed.

 For each pattern type, the following metrics are reported:

 - number of pattern instances evaluated,
-- fraction of instances achieving **maximal dispersion** across clients,
+- fraction of instances achieving maximal dispersion across clients,
 - average number of distinct clients per pattern instance,
 - worst-case (minimum) dispersion observed.